-These documents may be faxed, emailed or mailed directly to International Student Admissions and Services at the following address.
+These documents may be emailed or mailed directly to Office of International Students at the following address.

 8700 NW River Park Dr PMB#3